An accuracy-aware extension to LRP-based pruning for CNNs to prevent cascading accuracy degradation in data-scarce transfer learning: Experiments and Discussion

-To compare with existing methods, we conducted pruning experiments on four CNN models: VGG16 (with and without BatchNorm layers)\cite{vgg}, ResNet-18, and ResNet-50\cite{resnet}.
-Each model was pre-trained on ImageNet\cite{imagenet}.
-The pruning targets are set as filters for compatibility with existing methods.
-Unless otherwise specified, we use images from two randomly selected classes from ImageNet (30 images per class) for relevance calculation.
-All experimental conditions are averaged over five seed values ($0$ to $4$).
-The maximum pruning rate $P_{max}$ is set to $95 \%$.
-Under these conditions, we compare the proposed method with existing pruning methods that do not require fine-tuning specifically the methods by Hatef et al.\cite{PXP} and Yoem et al.\cite{YEOM}, which have shown superior accuracy preservation.
-In this paper, we refer to Hatef et al.'s method as Pruning by eXplain (PX) and Yoem et al.'s method as Dynamic Pruning by eXplain (DPX).
+Following the experimental setup of existing research \cite{PXP,YEOM}, we evaluated the pruning of ImageNet-pretrained CNNs for specific subclasses by limiting the reference images, thereby simulating scenarios that necessitate transfer learning with scarce data.
+The target models are four ImageNet pre-trained CNNs: VGG16 (with and without BatchNorm) \cite{vgg}, ResNet-18, and ResNet-50 \cite{resnet}.
+For relevance calculation, images of 2 randomly selected classes from ImageNet (30 images per class) are used as reference images.
+All reported results represent the average across five trials using different random seeds.
+The maximum pruning rate $P_{max}$ is set to 95\%.
+Under these conditions, we compare the proposed method with the LRP-based pruning method by Hatef et al. \cite{PXP} and the method by Yeom et al. \cite{YEOM} , and a weight-magnitude-based pruning method as a non-LRP baseline.
+In this paper, Hatef et al.'s method is referred to as Pruning by eXplain (PX), and Yeom et al.'s method is referred to as Dynamic Pruning by eXplain (DPX), and the weight-magnitude–based pruning method as Weight.